 Tribute 2019: Jaime Rosales (ES)

 The program section "Night Sight" (curated by Markus Keuschnigg) features confrontations with the manifold faces of the European “Fantastic Film".

-With this competition section CROSSING EUROPE presents recent films from Upper Austria.
+With this competition section CROSSING EUROPE presents recent films and music videos from Upper Austria.

 Festival awards for this section: